AlfredA93/pf-api/README.md

 ### Design Choices
 #### Colors
 - I used [ColorSpace](https://mycolor.space/?hex=%2300A000&sub=1) to help with color palette design.
 With the standout colors listed below.
 I chose to use Green as this is the colour societally associated with being friendly to the environment.
-The blues came in also as a reference to the blue sky.
+The blues came in also as a reference to the blue sky and deep blue sea.
   - #00A000 Green
   - #3F4A3C Dark Grey with Green Hint
   - #00A847 Green